alexlim44/Fallgame2002introtoprogramming/README.md

 # Description

-A 2d game in which you chase around enemies or "guys" who may be hostile or docile
+A 2d game in which you chase around enemies who may be hostile or docile

 # Dependencies